Campaign Blog

 See John's plan on Healthcare →Healthcare · March 3, 2026

-Medicare Advantage vs. Traditional Medicare for FL-14 Retirees
+Medicare Advantage vs Traditional: FL-14 Retirees

 Medicare Advantage now covers most Florida seniors.
 Here is the side-by-side with traditional Medicare and what Congress can do to protect FL-14 retirees.